ritaCanavarro/hiring-assignments/sre/DocumentKeeper/README.md

 - minikube

 ## Local development
 Once you have clone the DocumentKeeper repository you will only need to execute a few commands to setup and run it locally.
+Additionally, you also have to setup its source of truth, the dummy-pdf-or-png service for which an How to is also provided.

-### Building Document Keeper
+### Building Dummy PDF or PNG

 To generate a package with all the dependencies, run the following command: